 For large roof areas with more than 150 kWp, robot-assisted systems are usually much more efficient than conventional manual systems.
 While the latter clean an average of between 50 and a maximum of 300 square meters per hour, depending on the brush, a robot system can do ten times as much.
 In addition, it achieves a consistent work result throughout the day.

 The costs incurred for cleaning solar panel systems depend on the method, the size of the system and its nature.
 However, cleaning companies and companies can keep their costs low with the right equipment.
 We offer various PV panel cleaning robots that clean gently and effectively due to their high brush rotation.
 Whether east-west, south-facing or long contiguous surfaces – the robot can be used flexibly depending on the requirements and can also reach difficult places without any problems.
-In combination with a reverse osmosis system, they are an excellent way to effectively and cost-effectively clean large solar systems as professional cleaning systems .
+In combination with a reverse osmosis system, they are an excellent way to effectively and cost-effectively clean large solar panel systems as professional cleaning systems.

 Regular cleaning of the solar panel system is important in order to achieve the best possible yields in the long term.
 At the same time, it protects the solar panels from stubborn dirt such as lichens, moss, leaves, dust particles and the like, in order to be able to use the investment of a large solar panel system as effectively as possible for as long as possible.
 Cleaning is best done on cooler days and times, as well as after longer periods of rain, which already soak the dirt beforehand.
 PV panel cleaning robots ensure thorough and gentle cleaning with a high level of occupational safety for employees.